Matthew Barney: Performance

 Barney has explored live performance before an audience.
 The pieces REN and Guardian of the Veil revisit the language of the Cremaster Cycle, via a ritualistic exploration of Egyptian symbolism inspired by Norman Mailer's novel Ancient Evenings.
 Guardian of the Veil took place on July 12, 2007, at the Manchester International Festival in England.
 REN took place on May 18, 2008, in Los Angeles.
 His October 2, 2010 performance, KHU, the second part in his seven-part performance series in collaboration with Jonathan Bepler inspired by Ancient Evenings, took place in Detroit.

 In June 2009, a collaboration between Barney and Elizabeth Peyton, titled Blood of Two, was performed for the opening of the Deste Foundation's exhibition space, the Slaughterhouse, located on the Greek island Hydra.
 The two-hour performance involved divers retrieving from a nearby cove a vitrine containing drawings which had been submerged for months.
 A funeral-like procession of fishermen carried the case up a winding set of stairs.
 At one point, a dead shark was laid on the case, and the fishermen proceeded to the gallery space, carrying the case and shark, accompanied by the onlookers and a herd of goats.
 At the Slaughterhouse, the case was opened, water poured out, and the drawings revealed.
 The shark was eventually cooked and fed to the guests.

 Public projects

-In June 2017, Barney, local art curator Brandon Stosuy, and other artists installed Remains Board on his studio in Long Island City.
+In June 2017, Barney, local art curator Brandon Stosuy, and other artists installed Remains Board (informally, the "Trump countdown clock") on his studio in Long Island City.
 The board is a large seven-segment digital clock, visible from the United Nations and midtown Manhattan, counting down the days, hours, and minutes remaining in the U.S. president Donald Trump's first term.
 The Remains Board was initially illuminated during a durational performance of physical comedy by Josh Fadem.
-On inauguration day in 2021, at 12:00 p.m., Hunter Hunt-Hendrix of Liturgy performed a guitar solo beneath the Remains Board as the clock began to approach 00:00:00.
+On inauguration day in 2021, at 12:00 p.m., Haela Hunt-Hendrix of Liturgy performed a guitar solo beneath the Remains Board as the clock began to approach 00:00:00.